 6 specialties of street food in Puglia

-I wrote an article about how to make Focaccia with the traditional recipe if you want to learn how to make it before coming to Puglia •
+I wrote an article about how to make Focaccia Barese with the traditional recipe if you want to learn how to make it before coming to Puglia

 We’re talking about a circle of filled dough, closed on itself to form a half-moon.
-The traditional one is filled with tomato and mozzarella, but you can also find it filled with meat, ricotta cheese, onions or many other ingredients.
+The traditional one is filled with tomato and mozzarella, but you can also find it filled with meat, ricotta cheese, onions, or any other ingredients.

-Puccia is a stuffed bun, made of the same dough of pizza.
+Puccia is a stuffed bun made of the same pizza dough.

-One of the biggest specialty of street food in Puglia are the crunchy polenta flakes called sgagliozze in Bari and scagliozzi in Foggia: eat them hot and with a pinch of salt to taste the original recipe.
+One of the biggest specialty of street food in Puglia is the crunchy polenta flakes called sgagliozze in Bari and scagliozzi in Foggia: eat them hot with a pinch of salt to taste the original recipe.

 Another very simple but tasty typical street food in Puglia is popizze, also known as pettole.

-They’re little balls of the same fried dough of panzerotto, but they’re not stuffed.
+They’re little balls of the same fried panzerotto dough, but they’re not stuffed.

-If you’re not used to raw fish it’s better you don’t try it, but we suggest you take a walk between the fishmongers anyways, to breath the atmosphere.
+If you’re not used to raw fish, you shouldn’t try it, but we suggest you get a walk between the fishmongers anyway, to breathe the atmosphere.

 Sweet street food

-Talking about street food in Puglia, sweets deserve a special mention, starting from pasticciotto, shortcrust pastry filled with custard and black cherry, born in Lecce.
+Talking about street food in Puglia, sweets deserve a special mention, starting from Pasticciotto, a shortcrust pastry filled with custard and black cherry, born in Lecce.

-Another incredible goody from our region is the passionata, typical of the city of Troia, in the area of Daunia Mountains.
+Another incredible goody from our region is the Passionata, typical from Troia, on the Daunia Mountains.
 It is a shell of almond paste which contains a sweet ricotta heart.